zaiisao/Documentation/en/cloud-recording/product_cloud_recording .md

 Agora Cloud Recording provides the following functions:

 - High-quality voice and video recordings.
+- Individual recording, which generates one audio and/or video file for each user in the channel.
-- Mixed-stream voice and video recordings of all users in the channel.
+- Composite recording, which combines the audio and video of all users in the channel into one file.
+- Record specified users.
 - Various composite video layouts.
 - Third-party cloud storage.
+- Customize the directory of the recorded files in the third-party cloud storage.

 ## Applications